jupyter-book/mystmd/docs/creating-pdf-documents.md

 ## Choosing a Template

-There are currently 422 journals supported[^journals] and it is straghtforward to add new personal templates, or contribute them back to the community.
+There are currently 422 journals supported[^journals] and it is straight forward to add new personal templates, or contribute them back to the community.

 [^journals]: As of September 15, 2022.